Fires have been a feature of the Australian continent ever since it broke away from the Gondwanan landmass 50 million years ago.

 But different habitats have very different responses to fire.
 Some, such as alpine areas, are not fire dependent and others, like rainforests, are damaged or destroyed by fire.

 The Bushfires Royal Commission recommended a statewide fuel reduction burn target of 5% of public land (390,000 hectares) each year.
+That proved a very imperfect strategy, and it has since been changed to a 'risk-based' process for fuel reduction planning.
+The amount of public land subject to fuel reduction has, however, changed very little so far.

 Independent monitor calls for burn target review